-All candidates whose first language is not English, regardless of language of schooling or citizenship, must submit official scores of TOEFL (Test of English as a Foreign Language) taken within the past two years.
+All candidates whose first language is not English must submit official scores of TOEFL (Test of English as a Foreign Language) taken within two years prior to the application deadline.
 The required minimum TOEFL score is 570 (paper test), 230 (computer test), or 88 (internet test).
 TOEFL does not replace GRE.
+TOEFL is waived if the applicant earned either a bachelor's or master's degree at a regionally accredited U.S. college or university, or at an institution abroad which is recognized by the Ministry of Education in the home country of English Speaking countries only.